Introduction: W-Trek Day 1

 Ferry

 What a shame… we just missed the 9:00 am ferry, watching it leave right in front of us.
-That meant a 2-hour wait for the next ferry at 11:00 am in 2020. in 2025, you have ferries at 8:30 am and 10:30 am.
+That meant a 2-hour wait for the next ferry at 11:00 am in 2020.
+In 2025, you have ferries at 8:30 am and 10:30 am.

 We made the most of this time by relaxing by the lake, having a snack, and using the WC.
 There was supposed to be a store or coffee shop at Pudeto, but it was closed.